-- (3) For the purpose of this clause, a local authority may identify business sectors in any way it chooses but must, as a minimum, distinguish between sectors that would use land zoned for commercial, retail, or industrial uses. - (4) The HBA for a tier 1 urban environment must: - (a) set out a range of projections of demand for business land by business sector, for the short term, medium term, and long term; and - (b) identify which of the projections is the most likely in each of the short term, medium term, and long term; and - (c) set out the assumptions underpinning the different projections and the reason for selecting which is the most likely; and - (d) if those assumptions involve a high level of uncertainty, the nature and potential effects of that uncertainty. - (5) The HBA for a tier 2 urban environment must: - (a) set out the most likely projection of demand for business land by business sector in the short term, medium term, and long term; and - (b) set out the assumptions underpinning that projection; and - (c) if those assumptions involve a high level of uncertainty, the latter and potential effects of that uncertainty.
+- (3) For the purpose of this clause, a local authority may identify business sectors in any way it chooses but must, as a minimum, distinguish between sectors that would use land zoned for commercial, retail, or industrial uses. - (4) The HBA for a tier 1 urban environment must: - (a) set out a range of projections of demand for business land by business sector, for the short term, medium term, and long term; and - (b) identify which of the projections is the most likely in each of the short term, medium term, and long term; and - (c) set out the assumptions underpinning the different projections and the reason for selecting which is the most likely; and - (d) if those assumptions involve a high level of uncertainty, the nature and potential effects of that uncertainty. - (5) The HBA for a tier 2 urban environment must: - (a) set out the most likely projection of demand for business land by business sector in the short term, medium term, and long term; and - (b) set out the assumptions underpinning that projection; and - (c) if those assumptions involve a high level of uncertainty, the nature and potential effects of that uncertainty.

-3.29 Business land development capacity assersment
+3.29 Business land development capacity assessment

-- (1) Every HBA must estimate the following, for the short arm, medium term, and long term, for the region and each constituent listration the tier 1 or tier 2 urban environment: - (a) the development capacity (in term of the tares or floor areas) to meet expected demand for business land for a ch business sector, plus the appropriate competitiveness margin; and - (b) of that development cap city, the development capacity that is: - (i) plan-enable; and - (ii) plan-enal ed a Amfrastructure-ready; and - (iii) pan-enable , infrastructure-ready, and suitable for each business sector. - (2) A local authority may define what it means for development capacity to be "suitable" in any way it has ses, but suitability must, at a minimum, include suitability in terms of location and site size.
+- (1) Every HBA must estimate the following, for the short term, medium term, and long term, for the region and each constituent district of the tier 1 or tier 2 urban environment: - (a) the development capacity (in terms of hectares or floor areas) to meet expected demand for business land for each business sector, plus the appropriate competitiveness margin; and - (b) of that development capacity, the development capacity that is: - (i) plan-enabled; and - (ii) plan-enabled and infrastructure-ready; and - (iii) plan-enabled, infrastructure-ready, and suitable for each business sector. - (2) A local authority may define what it means for development capacity to be "suitable" in any way it chooses, but suitability must, at a minimum, include suitability in terms of location and site size.